anan0110692/GeoAI-FoundGen/README.md

 ### Pre-trained parameters
 Pre-trained parameters can be downloaded from [this Google Drive link](https://drive.google.com/drive/folders/1bVt_3WdXlyMq80Y9cF7XoustsMOKj949?usp=sharing).
 Each dataset includes one `.pkl` file contains a list of model parameters , with a length equal to the number of runs (10).

+## Acknowledgements

+This code utilizes and modifies the pre-trained foundation model provided by [NASA-IMPACT](https://github.com/NASA-IMPACT/hls-foundation-os).